gnuradio/gr-governance/aoa.md

 the remainder of this document, we use "GNU Radio" to refer to the codebase of GNU Radio and all related artifacts, such as git repositories, out-of-tree modules administered by the GNU Radio Organization, graphics, logos, and documents.
-The "GNU Radio Association", or simply "the Association" shall refer to the group of people and their activities, such as GRCon, hackfests or research activities.
+The "GNU Radio Organization", or simply "the Association" shall refer to the group of people and their activities, such as GRCon, hackfests or research activities.